serene-water/node-red-contrib-coda-io/README.md

 - [] Add an option to get folders.
 Currently only supports tables
 - [] Build a coda row parser to feed coda row data into the upsert node
 - [] Accept `msg` object members as variable field values
+- [] Add validation
+- [] Add a better error handling
 - [] Refactor the code a bit

 # CAUTION:
 This package is still in its infancy.
-It is likely that, in the near future, non-backwards-compatible changes will be introduced without notice.
-When a new version becomes available, make sure to test it thoroughly in a separate development environment before installing the update to your production environment.
+It is likely that, in the near future, non-backwards-compatible may be introduced without prior notice.
+When a new version becomes available, make sure to test it thoroughly in a separate development environment before installing it to your production environment.